umbraco/UmbracoDocs/Contribute/Code-samples/index.md

 ### Add correct syntax highlighting

 When you add code blocks to an Umbraco Docs article make sure that you add the correct syntax highlighting.
 This will "prettify" the code in the sample, based on which language is used.
-In the Umbraco Documentation most commonly used languages are supported for syntax highlighting.
+In the Umbraco Documentation the following languages are supported for syntax highlighting:

+* Csharp
+* Json
+* Javascript
+* Html
+* Xml

+The package used for the syntax highlighting can be found here: [Syntax Highligter](https://github.com/abjerner/Skybrud.SyntaxHighlighter/blob/master/src/Skybrud.SyntaxHighlighter/Language.cs).

 To add syntax highlightning, add the name of the language in lower case directly after the first three backticks: